 General planning, begun as early as possible, will smooth the transition to the new automation system.

-"We appreciate the flexibility and low cost per test, the applications support, maintenance and services."
+"We use the Advia 1800 connected via SMS with Centaur.
+We appreciate the flexibility and low cost per test, the applications support, maintenance and services."